Trump unyielding on Hispanic judge uproar

 "I was surprised at Newt," Trump told the "Fox & Friends" program.
 "I thought it was inappropriate what he said."

-Additional reporting by Susan Heavey, Megan Cassella and Steve Holland in Washington, Angela Moon in New York; Editing by Howard Goller and Richard Pullin
+Additional reporting by Susan Heavey, Megan Cassella and Steve Holland in Washington, Angela Moon in New York